simOne3107/R4CogPsy/README.md

 ***************************************************************************************************************************************
 #### Centering ####

 **Centering** is a linear transformation frequently applied to continuous predictor variables.
+As previously mentioned, the **intercept** is the predicted value when the outcome variable = 0.
+Since some outcome variables would be meaningless if they equated to zero (e.g., a person cannot weigh 0 kg), it is more informative to center the predictors so that the outcome variable can be based on a meaningful average value, rather than zero.

 In order to center a predictor variable, you must subtract the mean of that predictor variable from each one of the data points.

 ```r
 myTibble <- myTibble %>%